Gene therapy successfully treats 'Bubble Boy disease' in children

 Severe combined immunodeficiency (SCID) is the name given to several rare inherited diseases where children are born with defective immune systems.
 It is also known as the ‘Bubble boy disease’ because affected children are extremely vulnerable to infectious diseases and some of them have become famous for living in a sterile environment.
 In the most severe forms, children are unable to fight off even very mild infections and, without treatment, will usually die within the first year of life.
 Professor Bobby Gaspar at Great Ormond Street Hospital (GOSH) and the UCL Institute of Child Health has pioneered potential treatments including gene therapy for SCID, and has been supported by the MRC since 2006.

 In 2015, Professor Gaspar’s work on gene therapy led to the launch of Orchard Therapeutics.
-In November 2016, this spin-out company received $20 million from the California Institute for Regenerative Medicine’s governing board (CIRM).
-The grant will fund a new, larger clinical trial for a type of SCID known as adenosine deaminase deficiency (ADA), characterised by the lack of an enzyme called adenosine deaminase.
-Orchard Therapeutics also announced in November 2016 that it had entered into a strategic alliance with Oxford BioMedica plc, a world-leading company in gene and cell therapy.
+Several years of research focusing on a type of SCID known as adenosine deaminase deficiency (ADA), characterised by the lack of an enzyme called adenosine deaminase, led Orchard Therapeutics to develop a treatment called OTL-101.
+In 2017, both US and UK drug regulatory authorities granted OTL-101 designations reserved for treatments addressing high unmet need.
 These developments highlight the commercial potential of Professor Gaspar’s work and represent an exciting example of regenerative medicine’s ability to improve human health.